Mr-Smyth/nodejs-with-expressjs/docs/manage-and-render-local-data.md

                         a(href="/admin/add-product") Add Product
         h1 This is a pug file
 ```
-In a .pug file - the syntax is different and relies on indentation to set siblin/parent/child status in the dom.
+In a .pug file - the syntax is different and relies on indentation to set sibling/parent/child status in the Dom.
 The file is then compiled into html code and sent to the browser.

+#### Pass data to the template

++ Inside our shop route - get the products out of the adminData: `const products = adminData.products;`
++ Now to pass it to the template we can simply add a 2nd arg to the render method: `res.render('shop', {products: products});`
++ You can also add more key, value pairs to this object - such as a title: `res.render('shop', {products: products, title: 'Shop Page'});`
++

 ** PUG SETUP COMPLETE **